Isle of Mull Self Catering Holiday Home Sleeps 10

 The farm at Penmore runs a flock of around 100 North Country Cheviot sheep, with an Agri-Environment plan in place which ensures a suitable habitat for invertebrates primarily aimed at marsh fritillary, narrow bordered bee hawk moth, transparent burnet moth, slender scotch burnet moth, brown hare and skylark.

-Scanning time, this is when we scan the ewes to find out which are expecting single or twin lambs. hopefully not too many are empty.
+Scanning time, this is when we scan the ewes to find out which ones are expecting singles or twin lambs.
+This helps us manage our feeding in the weeks leading up to lambing time

-Feeding time pre-lambing, feeding for the growing lamb.
+Feeding time pre-lambing, feeding for the growing lamb / lambs.

 Spring work continues, harrowing dead bracken and mole hills.